The Convex Manifesto

 Open Economic Systems

 Voluntary value exchange is a "win-win" where participants are each better off than they were before the exchange.
-This is a net good that must be encouraged: the alternatives are coercion and paternalistic control.
+This is a net good that must be encouraged: the alternatives are coercion and/or paternalistic control.

 We define value broadly: it may be represented through currency, information, ownership of some asset, access to a service, membership of a society etc. As such, Convex must be sufficiently extensible that it can represent any kind of value exchange including potential future innovations.